- COURSE: Honours; Postgraduate Degree

 - Online academic navigators (tutors) who are subject experts and maintain the human experience of the learning process.

-- Weekly live sessions with your online navigators.
+- Weekly live sessions with your distance navigators.

 - A dedicated success navigator who supports students throughout the learning journey.